MisterTea/mame/docs/source/advanced/bgfx.rst

 section to see how to set up these next options.

 As explained in :ref:`advanced-multi-CFG`, MAME has a order in which it processes INI files.
-The BGFX settings can be edited in ``mame.ini``, but to take full advantage of the power of MAME’s configuration files, you’ll want to copy the BGFX settings from ``mame.ini`` to one of the other configuration files and make changes there.
+The BGFX settings can be edited in ``mame.conf``, but to take full advantage of the power of MAME’s configuration files, you’ll want to copy the BGFX settings from ``mame.conf`` to one of the other configuration files and make changes there.

 In particular, you will want the ``bgfx_screen_chains`` to be specific to each